csbhr/FFHQ-UV/README.md

 ## TODO
-- Since Microsoft Face API is not accessible for new users, we will provide project details of the FFHQ-UV dataset creation pipeline in the near future, including inversion latents/faces, detected face attributes, sample correspondence, etc.
+- Since Microsoft Face API is not accessible for new users, in order to make it easier for others to reproduce our work, we will provide project details of the FFHQ-UV dataset creation pipeline in the near future, including inverted latents/faces, detected face attributes, sample correspondence, etc.

 ## Updates